harys-champ-ultra/Web-Designing/README.md

 # About Web Designing
-# In this repository, all the projects are based on responsive web designs that depicts the skills of HTML & CSS.
+# In this repository, all the projects are based on responsive web design that depicts the skills of HTML & CSS.
 # Thanks.